 Matteo used his weight to slide the false wood-grain accordion door to his cell open and closed it behind him.
 He struggled out of his wet chinos.
 The box of physicals was untouched and let out a sigh of relief.

 Gunshots blasted from the direction of the Shifty Lounge.
+If something was down at the bar with Dillo, he needed to extract whatever data was on the physicals immediately.
 His senses heightened again, and he couldn’t know for sure if a few seconds or a minute had passed before he heard groans and whimpering, though he could not tell the direction from which they traveled.
-If something went down at the bar with Dillo, he needed to extract whatever data was on the physicals immediately.

-The air inside was stale enough to put anybody to an uncomfortable sleep, but the gulf was working.
-He burned off some anxious energy by cranking a wobbly lever to retract the skylight.
+The air inside his unit was stale enough to lull anybody into an uncomfortable sleep, but the gulf was working.
+Matteo burned off some anxious energy by cranking a wobbly lever to retract the skylight.
 Two Coin pinged the clock, a bargain for a cool shallows-breeze.
 Just enough purple light was left in the evening to bring the walls, made of sun-scorched bottles, broken bicycle frames and appliance husks, to life.